informatics-isi-edu/chaise/docs/user-docs/custom-css.md

 Custom style classes with modified styling attributes can be added in `chaise.css`.
 Make sure to use same class names and hierarchy as described below to avoid any discrepancy.

-## Changing chaise table styles
+## Changing chaise styles
-With the current HTML structure, it is possible to apply different styles to the table directive.
-There are a few key HTML ids/classes to be aware of:
+With the current HTML structure, it is possible to apply different styles to different parts of chaise and to further style the chaise tables based on model information :

+ - `.addMacFirefoxClass`
+   - Added a class to deal with table column spacing in Firefox browser on Mac
  - `navbar`
    - identifies the navbar that is displayed on top of every app.
  - `recordset` identifier (`#recordset`)